Radio Frequency Identification (RFID)

 - Preventing the distribution of counterfeit drugs and medical devices

-- Tracking patients
+- Monitoring patients

 - Providing data for electronic medical records systems

-Information for Healthcare Professionals
+Information for Health Care Professionals

-Physicians should stay informed about the environments where RFID systems are used.
-If a patient experiences a problem with a device, ask questions that will help determine if RFID may have been a factor, such as when and where the episode occurred, what the patient was doing at the time, and whether or not the problem resolved once the patient moved away from that environment.
-If you suspect that RFID was a factor, device interrogation may be helpful in correlating the episode to the exposure.
+Physicians should stay informed about the use of RFID systems.
+If a patient experiences a problem with a device, ask questions that will help determine if RFID might have been a factor, such as when and where the episode occurred, what the patient was doing at the time, and whether or not the problem resolved once the patient moved away from that environment.
+If you suspect that RFID was a factor, device interrogation might be helpful in correlating the episode to the exposure.
 Report any suspected medical device malfunctions to MedWatch, FDA’s voluntary adverse event reporting system.

-- Collaborating with other government agencies such as the Federal Communications Commission (FCC), the National Institute for Occupational Safety and Health (NIOSH) and the Occupational Safety and Health Administration (OSHA) to better identify places where RFID readers are in use.
+- Collaborating with other government agencies, such as the Federal Communications Commission (FCC), the National Institute for Occupational Safety and Health (NIOSH) and the Occupational Safety and Health Administration (OSHA) to better identify places where RFID readers are in use.